-Division 2.3 poison gas, liquid Class 6 poison, tear gas, irritating material.

-More than 100 pounds of solid Class 6 poisons.

-Explosives in the space occupied by people, except small arms ammunition.

-Labeled radioactive materials in the space occupied by people.

-More than 500 pounds total of allowed hazardous materials, and no more than 100 pounds of any one class.
+- Division 2.3 poison gas, liquid Class 6 poison, tear gas, irritating material. - More than 100 pounds of solid Class 6 poisons. - Explosives in the space occupied by people, except small arms ammunition. - · Labeled radioactive materials in the space occupied by people. - More than 500 pounds total of allowed hazardous materials, and no more than 100 pounds of any one class.

-Riders sometimes board a bus with an unlabeled hazardous material.
+Riders sometimes board a bus with an unlabeled hazardous material, which they may not know is unsafe.
 Do not allow riders to carry on common hazards such as car batteries or gasoline.